Healthy Guide to Austin, TX: What to Eat, Where to Go, & What to Do

 Looking to post up somewhere with WiFi and do a little work?
 These cafes are the best spots to sip on some matcha - or coffee - while you get your healthy hustle on.

-Greater Goods Coffee: Beautiful space, not overly-crowded since it's very new!
+Greater Goods Coffee: Beautiful space, not overly-crowded since it's fairly new!
 I've worked from here for hours on end.
 They have gluten-free goods too (but not egg-free sadly!).
 Definitely get a latte with Fronk's cashew/almond mylk.
 It's clean, fresh, and delicious.
 Note: They have matcha that tastes decent, but no one has been able to tell me the brand they use.
 So, for matcha, it's not top of my list yet since the brand is a mystery.
 The coffee, however, is wonderful.